SmartTokenLabs/TokenScript/doc/design_paper.md

 Can we create an insurance token that depends on cryptographic proofs, so that the insurer can remove the costs incurred by fraudulent documents from the pricing?
 Can we decentralise the insurers altogether?

 Blockchain can provide the foundational layer to achieve these.
 It enables a working, frictionless market with tokenised assets *always on the market*.
 However, this can only become true when there is a reliable and precise method to define how tokens should be used and transacted.
 This the focus of our work on Tokenscript.

-But first, we look at what tokens are how token operate currently.
+To carve out the difference, we look at how Tokens are used today.

 ### Payment Token and deliverable Token